godotengine/godot-docs/classes/class_tilemap.rst

 | *Getter*  | is_y_sort_mode_enabled() |
 +-----------+--------------------------+

-If ``true``, the TileMap's children will be drawn in order of their Y coordinate.
+If ``true``, the TileMap's direct children will be drawn in order of their Y coordinate.

 ----